amd/amd-fftw/README_AMD.md

 All known features and functionalities of FFTW are retained and supported as it is with this AMD optimized FFTW library.

-AOCL-FFTW achieves higher performance than the original FFTW 3.3.10 due to its various optimizations involving improved SIMD Kernel functions, improved copy functions (cpy2d and cpy2d_pair used in rank-0 transform and buffering plan), improved 256-bit kernels selection by Planner and an optional in-place transpose for large problem sizes.
-AOCL-FFTW improves the performance of in-place MPI FFTs over FFTW 3.3.10 by employing a faster in-place MPI transpose function.
+AOCL-FFTW achieves high performance as a result of its various optimizations involving improved SIMD Kernel functions, improved copy functions (cpy2d and cpy2d_pair used in rank-0 transform and buffering plan), improved 256-bit kernels selection by Planner and an optional in-place transpose for large problem sizes.
+AOCL-FFTW improves the performance of in-place MPI FFTs by employing a faster in-place MPI transpose function.
 AOCL-FFTW provides a new fast planner mode as an extension to the original planner that improves planning time of various planning modes in general and PATIENT mode in particular.
 Another new planning mode called Top N planner is also available that minimizes single-threaded run-to-run variations.
 AOCL-FFTW has a feature called AMD's application optimization layer that speeds up HPC and scientific applications.
 AOCL-FFTW implements the dynamic dispatcher feature that can build a single portable